cmdotcom-plugins/cm-plugin-hybridmessaging/README.md

 * pin: `string`, (required) - pin to verify

-* successCallback: `function`, (optional) - callback function to be called on verification result
+* successCallback: `function`, (required) - callback function to be called upon successfully executing PIN verification (with verification either passed or failed, but in any case correctly executed)

+* errorCallback: `function`, (optional) - callback function to be called upon error

 ### Example